iffybooks/steganography-for-everyone/README.md

 In the language of math & computer science, a **bit** is the smallest possible piece of information, equivalent to the choice between `0` and `1`.
 The outcome of a coin toss is one bit of information.

 To hide a single bit of information in a pixel, we can simply overwrite the least significant bit in one of the color values.
-Let's say the pixel's red value is `224`, which translates to `11100000` in binary.
+Let's say a pixel's red value is `224`, which translates to `11100000` in binary.
 To store the bit `1` in the pixel, we'd change the value to `11100001`.
 To store the bit `0`, we'd leave it as-is.
 Encoding messages in a photo this way is equivalent to adding noise to the image.

 The program `steghide` does something like the steps described above, as well as using a lot of sophisticated math to cover its tracks.